-Still Loitering: Australian Essays in Honour of Ross Chambers, edited by Valentina Gosetti and Alistair Rolls, will be launched at the Australian Society for French Studies (ASFS) conference at the University of New England, Parramatta, on 10-12 December 2019.
+Still Loitering: Australian Essays in Honour of Ross Chambers, edited by Valentina Gosetti and Alistair Rolls, was launched at the Australian Society for French Studies (ASFS) conference at the University of New England, Parramatta, on 10-12 December 2019.

-Reading Colour: George, Rilke, Kandinsky, Lasker-Schüler by Rey Conquer will be launched on Thursday 5 December at St Hilda’s College, Oxford.
+Reading Colour: George, Rilke, Kandinsky, Lasker-Schüler by Rey Conquer was launched on Thursday 5 December at St Hilda’s College, Oxford.

-Building Family Identity: The Orsini Castle of Bracciano from Fiefdom to Duchy (1470–1698), edited by Paolo Alei and Max Grossman, will be launched on 30 November 2019 at the Castello di Bracciano in Rome.
+Building Family Identity: The Orsini Castle of Bracciano from Fiefdom to Duchy (1470–1698), edited by Paolo Alei and Max Grossman, was launched on 30 November 2019 at the Castello di Bracciano in Rome.

 Power-Knowledge in Tabari’s «Histoire» of Islam: Politicizing the past in Medieval Islamic Historiography by Amir Moghadam and Terence Lovat was launched at Lady Margaret Hall, Oxford on 22 November 2019.
 The launch will take place in Talbot Hall, LMH in Norham Gardens at 2 pm.